govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Result Reference Range</td>
          <td>
            Upper and lower limit of quantitative test values expected for a designated population of individuals. <br><br> Usage note: Reference range values may differ by patient characteristics, laboratory test manufacturer, and laboratory test performer.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Result Status</td>
          <td>
            State or condition of a laboratory test.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Specimen Identifier</td>
          <td>
            Sequence of characters assigned by a laboratory for an individual specimen. <br><br>Example includes but is not limited to accession number.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Specimen Source Site</td>
          <td>
            Body location from where a specimen was obtained. <br><br>Examples include but are not limited to right internal jugular, left arm, and right eye.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Specimen Type</td>
          <td>
            Substance being sampled or tested.<br><br>Examples include but are not limited to nasopharyngeal swab, whole blood, serum, urine, and wound swab.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Tests</td>
          <td>
            Analysis of specimens derived from humans which provide information for the diagnosis, prevention, treatment of disease, or assessment of health.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Values/Results</td>
          <td>
            Documented findings of a tested specimen including structured and unstructured components.
+[USCDI]
          </td>
       </tr>
                   <tr>